 I wanted to camp for the whole month I was there, but in the end, I couldn’t do it.
 I caved after about a week.
 It was so, so cold, and on this particular day, it was raining heavily.
 The campsite I wanted to stay at was closed, there was no one around, and setting up a tent in cold and the rain would have ended with me in a cold wet mess.
 There were no kitchen facilities, I wouldn’t have been able to set up my stove in the rain, and there was no shower so I couldn’t even try and get warm.

-I booked a hotel room, and regretted nothing (check out my photo on the home page – it was taken just after I made the booking!).
+I booked a hotel room, and regretted nothing.
 As I drove north after that, the land was covered in meters of snow and camping was impossible.
 I learnt that I couldn’t tolerate being so cold I couldn’t sleep, but that I could tolerate plans going awry.
 It differs for each person, and gives you an insight in to the way you like to live and travel.

 Lots of problems present themselves as you travel, whether you’re with someone or not.
 Everyone gets better at problem-solving as they go, but the way you solve problems will probably teach you a lot about yourself.
 Do you default to the easiest option, or will you go out of your way to find the best option?
 Do you ask others for help, or are you a go-it-alone kind of person?
 Do you panic in the face of conflict, or do you take it in your stride?